pyinstaller/pyinstaller/doc/bootloader-building.rst

                       some cases you need to enter the password (which is `Passw0rd!`).

-:build-osxcross: GNU/Linux guest used to build the OS X SDK and `cctools` as
+:build-osxcross: GNU/Linux guest used to build the macOS SDK and `cctools` as
                  described in section :ref:`cross-building for macos`.